Connect Your Health Records to Apple Health

 Step 4

-Toggle on the specific data categories (conditions, lab results, medications, etc.) you want the app to read (Sicura recommends you choose all).
+Step 4: Toggle on the specific data categories (conditions, lab results, medications, etc.) you want the app to read (Sicura recommends you choose all).

 Sicura runs entirely on your iPhone.